DrAlexLiu/OctoPrint-PiNozCam/docs/releasing.md

 5. Verify filenames, Wheel metadata, ELF architecture, runtime manifests, and SHA-256 values.
 Require `auditwheel show` to pass for every CPU and Vulkan Wheel; PyPI accepting a filename is not this check.
-6. Do not publish the A733 Wheel unless its runner redistribution permission has been confirmed in writing.
-7. Generate one `CHECKSUMS.txt` covering every asset that will be public.
+6. Generate one `CHECKSUMS.txt` covering all nine Wheels.

 The build workflows and recorded qualification runs are described in [`runtime-ci.md`](runtime-ci.md).